nniemeir/educational-projects/README.md

 ### C
 1. PreSuff - POSIX program to prepend or append a string to the name of all files in a directory with specified extension
 2. minServer - a basic HTTPS web server
+3. Kurosawa - a kernel module that prints a randomly selected Akira Kurosawa quote to the kernel ring buffer

 ### C++
 1. OUI: use IEEE RA data to determine NIC manufacturer from MAC Address